melezhik/Sparrow6/Roadmap.md

   - cwd cli support ( do we need it? )
   - convert outthentic tests to regular tests ( almost done )
   - vagrant support ( do we need it ? )
-  - git ( sparrlet support, do we need it ? )
+  - git ( Sparrlets support, do we need it ? )
-  - port existed Sparrowdo:: Modules to use Sparrow6

 New syntax / renaming
 =====================